Victor Hernández Cruz

 Victor Hernández Cruz (born February 6, 1949) is a Puerto Rican poet.
-In 1981, Life magazine named him one of America's greatest poets.
+In 1981, Life named him one of America's greatest poets.

 Biography

 Early years

 Hernández Cruz was born in Aguas Buenas, Puerto Rico.
 In 1954, his family moved to New York City and lived in Spanish Harlem.
 There he received his primary and secondary education.
 He began to write poetry while attending Benjamin Franklin High School.

 Poetry career

-During his high school years he wrote various poems, including "Snaps".
-In 1969, Random House published his collection Snaps and the following year his poetry began to appear in various publications including Evergreen Review and the New York Review of Books.
+During his high school years, he wrote various poems, including "Snaps".
+In 1969, Random House published his collection Snaps and the following year his poetry began to appear in various publications including Evergreen Review and The New York Review of Books.

 In 1970, Hernández Cruz worked with New York's "Poetry-in-the-school" program.
 He moved to San Francisco in 1973 and served as a visiting poet in various colleges.
 From 1973 to 1975, he read and performed his works as a traveling troubadour, covering much of the United States.

 Hernández Cruz received fellowships from the National Endowment for the Arts and the John Simon Guggenheim Memorial Foundation.

-In 1981, the April issue of Life magazine proclaimed Hernández Cruz a National Treasure when they included his name among the greatest American poets.
+In 1981, the April issue of Life proclaimed Hernández Cruz a National Treasure when they included his name among the greatest American poets.
 He is the first Hispanic in the US to have this honor bestowed on him.